Prepare to Interview

 Just as resumes should be customized for different positions and industries, consider employers’ needs within your interview preparation.
 Use the job description as a guide.
 Employers create job descriptions to summarize the knowledge, qualities and experiences they’re looking for.

 Additionally, consider the company and industry as a whole.
 What growth, challenges or new developments are occurring with this company and within its industry?
-Be prepared to articulate what skills, knowledge and experiences you have that demonstrate your understanding of or your ability to transition into this company or industry.
+Be prepared to articulate what skills, knowledge and experiences you have that demonstrate your understanding of or ability to transition into this company or industry.

 Use examples